netdata/netdata/docs/quickstart/infrastructure.md

 ## What's next?

-Netdata has many features that help you monitor the health of your node and troubleshoot complex performance problems.
+Netdata has many features that help you monitor the health of your nodes and troubleshoot complex performance problems.
 Once you have a handle on configuration and are collecting all the right metrics, try out some of Netdata's other infrastructure-focused features: